jgb-solutions/mp3pam-web-client/README.md

 # MP3Pam
 A free entertainment platform for sharing all kinds of sound.
 Music, Podcas and even Ad.
 You name it.

+Some of the techs/libs/languages used in this project are: *React*/*TypeScript*/*JavaScript*/*Apollo Client*/*GraphQL*/*Redux*/*JSS*/*Material UI*

 This repository is made public for education purpose only.
 You don't have the rights copy and deploy as-is as your own platform.

 ## Available Scripts